A Bayesian approach to modeling topic-metadata relationships: Abstract

 \section{Abstract}

-Topic models such as the Structural Topic Model (STM) estimate latent topical clusters within text.
-An important step in many topic modeling applications is to explore relationships between the discovered topical structure and metadata associated with the text documents.
-Methods used to estimate such relationships must take into account that the topical structure is not directly observed, but instead being estimated itself.
-The authors of the STM, for instance, perform repeated OLS regressions of sampled topic proportions on metadata covariates by using a Monte Carlo sampling technique known as the method of composition.
-In this paper, we propose two improvements: first, we replace OLS with more appropriate Beta regression.
-Second, we suggest a fully Bayesian approach instead of the current blending of frequentist and Bayesian methods.
-We demonstrate our improved methodology by exploring relationships between Twitter posts by German members of parliament (MPs) and different metadata covariates.
+The objective of advanced topic modeling is not only to explore latent topical structures, but also to estimate relationships between the discovered topics and theoretically relevant metadata.
+Methods used to estimate such relationships must take into account that the topical structure is not directly observed, but instead being estimated itself in an unsupervised fashion, usually by common topic models.
+A frequently used procedure to achieve this is the \textit{method of composition}, a Monte Carlo sampling technique performing multiple repeated linear regressions of sampled topic proportions on metadata covariates.
+In this paper, we propose two modifications of this approach: First, we substantially refine the existing implementation of the method of composition from the \textsf{R} package \texttt{stm} by replacing linear regression with the more appropriate Beta regression.
+Second, we provide a fundamental enhancement of the entire estimation framework by substituting the current blending of frequentist and Bayesian methods with a fully Bayesian approach.
+This allows for a more appropriate quantification of uncertainty.
+We illustrate our improved methodology by investigating relationships between Twitter posts by German parliamentarians and different metadata covariates related to their electoral districts, using the Structural Topic Model to estimate topic proportions.